pranalibose/Order-Status-Prediction/README.md

 <h2>Data Dictionary</h2>
 Order details have been scrapped from the Seller Central website using Google App - Web Scraper.

-<p>The Order data is stored in a csv file.
+<p>The Order data is stored in an excel file.
 The columns are:

   *Independent Features:*